RIP newsroom diversity

 What little evidence there is suggests that 97 percent of people gathering our news are white.
 Nothing has changed in 15 years.

 Why does this matter?
 It matters because we are in the midst of a revolution in how Canadians access their news, at a time when Canadians are becoming more diverse than ever, in their ethnicity, in their race, and in their religion.

 It matters because most of the news on the internet is still gathered by professionals working for mainstream newspapers, television and radio.
 They have the largest staffs and they are our windows on social change.

 It matters because fair, accurate and inclusive coverage is essential to public awareness of issues related to social cohesion.
 Witness the current shouting match over whether the Orlando shooter was motivated more by homophobia or "radical Islam."
 How many reporters are qualified and have the contacts to do the hard work of delving into his background and sifting through the evidence to find out?

-One of the first results to come up when you do that Google search is my 2004 study entitled Who's Telling the News: Racial representation among news gatherers in Canadia's daily newsrooms.
+One of the first results to come up when you do that Google search is the 2004 study I did with Caron Court entitled Who's Telling the News: Racial representation among news gatherers in Canadia's daily newsrooms.
 It remains the last such attempt to count diversity in our country's newsrooms.
-Then, my survey of managing editors showed that racial minorities were more than five times under-represented in daily newspaper newsrooms.
+Then, a survey of managing editors showed that racial minorities were more than five times under-represented in daily newspaper newsrooms.
 Moreover, the commitment of editors to change their hiring patterns had declined, not risen, since I did a similar survey in 1994.